brandao-rafael/XFlightTrackr/README.md

 - Connection to the Xplane-11 flight simulator to obtain real-time flight data.
 - Display of the main flight information, such as altitude, speed, direction, among others.
 - Tracking the location of the aircraft on the map in real time, with options to choose the desired map style.
+- Search for flight plans on <a href="https://flightplandatabase.com">Flight Plan Database</a>.
+- View the flight plan route on the map.
+- View the details of flight plan on the details modal.
 - More features coming soon!

 ## Installation